provided by Sand Therapy expert and practitioner

 Training in sand therapy includes: full immersion in use of sand with symbols, four theories, principles and best practices, ethics for using sand, the role of the therapist, boundaries for the clinician, principles that ground work in sand - - the therapist’s experience and work with clients.
 Each of these 6-hour sessions is rich in creativity and explorations of meaning, intensive, and set up to give therapists personal feedback, guidance with special client populations, and participant’s unique skill set/ clinic or school setting.
 We cover the basics as well as advanced material, and the relevance of culture.
 The primary theories are existential, humanistic (client-centered), Jungian, and Narrative/ social constructionist perspectives.

 The description of Level I is under the Advanced Clinical Sand Therapy tab (click here).
-I cover the same material in all Level I sessions; tailored to meet the unique needs of participants.
+I cover the

 I provide an organic lunch for the 6-hour sessions.